anthonymakela/anthonymakela.github.io/_posts/2023-10-11-connections.md

 The set of all connections on a vector bundle $E$ is an affine space over the space of $\operatorname{End}(E)$-valued $1$-forms.
 </div>

+The above proposition gives us a neat way to describe connections locally since any connection can be obtained from fixed "basepoint connection".
+If $U \subset M$ is a trivializing open set, then $E\vert_U \cong U \times \Bbb R^k$.
+Hence we can take $d$ as our "basepoint connection".
+It follows that any connection on $U$ can be written as

+$$
+\nabla = d + A,
+$$

-In an upcoming post on connection $1$-forms and curvature $2$-forms, I'll go more in depth on how we describe these things locally on a framed open set.
+where $A$ is a matrix-valued $1$-form.
+In an upcoming post on connection $1$-forms and curvature $2$-forms, I’ll go more in depth on how we describe these things locally on a framed open set.

 ---